Kvintasz/DesignPatterns_FactoryMethod/README.md

 We can use this class multiple times and we don't reapeat ourselves.
 To do it we need a common ancestor of the classes.

-##Example
+## Example
-For example we have to create ducks, dogs, snakes.
-Their common ancestor can be the Animal.
+We have ducks, dogs, snakes classes.
+Their common ancestor can be Animal.
-We create an IAnimal interface as a contract: interface IAnimal
+We create an IAnimal interface as a contract:

+	interface IAnimal
 	{
 		void Moving();
 	}

 The ducks, dogs and snakes derive from this common interface. class Dog : IAnimal